Signalling theory: Costly signalling and Fisherian diploid dynamics

 The effort to discover how costs can constrain an "honest" correlation between observable signals and unobservable qualities within signallers is built on strategic models of signalling games, with many simplifying assumptions.
 These models are most often applied to sexually selected signalling in diploid animals, but they rarely incorporate a fact about diploid sexual reproduction noted by the mathematical biologist Ronald Fisher in the early 20th century: if there are "preference genes" correlated with choosiness in females as well as "signal genes" correlated with display traits in males, choosier females should tend to mate with showier males.
 Over generations, showier sons should also carry genes associated with choosier daughters, and choosier daughters should also carry genes associated with showier sons.
 This can cause the evolutionary dynamic known as Fisherian runaway, in which males become ever showier.
 Russell Lande explored this with a quantitative genetic model, showing that Fisherian diploid dynamics are sensitive to signalling and search costs.
 Other models incorporate both costly signalling and Fisherian runaway.
 These models show that if fitness depends on both survival and reproduction, having sexy sons and choosy daughters (in the stereotypical model) can be adaptive, increasing fitness just as much as having healthy sons and daughters.

 Models of signalling interactions

-Perhaps the most popular tool to investigate signalling interactions is game theory (see main article: Game theory).
+Perhaps the most popular tool to investigate signalling interactions is game theory.
 A typical model investigates an interaction between a signaller and a receiver.
 Games can be symmetrical or asymmetric.
 There can be several types of asymmetries including asymmetry in resources or asymmetry of information.
 In many asymmetric games the receiver is in a possession of a resource that the signaller wants to get (resource asymmetry).
-Signallers can be a of different types, the type of any given signaller is assumed to be hidden (information asymmetry).
+Signallers can be of different types; the type of any given signaller is assumed to be hidden (information asymmetry).
 Asymmetric games are frequently used to model mate choice (sexual selection) or parent-offspring interactions.
 Asymmetric games are also used to model interspecific interactions such as predator-prey, host-parasite or plant-pollinator signalling.
 Symmetric games can be used to model competition for resources, such as animals fighting for food or for a territory.

-Examples

-Sam Brown and W. D. Hamilton, and Marco Archetti, proposed that autumn leaf colour is a signal from trees to aphids and other pest species that migrate in autumn to the trees.
-In their theory, bright autumn coloration with pinks and yellows is costly to trees because pigments require energy to synthesize, but the investment may help them to reduce their parasite load.

-Stotting, as in Thomson's gazelle, is cited as an example of signalling: the gazelles jump close to a predator instead of escaping, in what could be a signal of strength.

-Fecal chemical signaling in Hamiltons Frog is an example of honest signaling.
-The frog's feces signals to others their size and strength warding off predators and other potential competitors.